Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Finite-time expansion rates in stochastic flows

-The Stroock-Varadhan martingale solution and the support theorem \cite{Stroock79, Stroock72} provide a trajectory-based interpretation of solutions of stochastic differential equations.
-Thus, it is natural to quantify finite-time expansion, transport and mixing in stochastic dynamical systems in terms of probability measures associated with the path-wise solutions.
-Here, we define expansion rates in stochastic flows as follows: \begin{definition}[Finite-time $\varphi$-divergence rate; $\varphi$-{\bf FTDR}] \rm Let $(\mu_t)_{t\in \Ic}$ represent the evolution of probability measures in $\mathcal{P}(\Xt)$ generated by the duals of the Markov evolutions $\big(\mathcal{P}_{t,t_0}^{*}\big)_{t,t_0\in \Ic}$ so that $\mu_t = \mathcal{P}_{t,t_0}^*\mu_{t_0}$.
-The {\it finite-time divergence rate} between $\mu_t$ and $\mu_{t_0}$ is given by
+The Stroock-Varadhan martingale solutions and the support theorem \cite{Stroock79, Stroock72} provide a link between path-space interpretation of SDE's, stochastic flows and time-marginal probability of their laws (see (\ref{k_lift}) and, e.g., \cite{Figali,Roc-Kry,leBris08}).
+Thus, it is natural to quantify average trajectorial expansion rates in stochastic flows via the associated time-marginal probability measures.
+Here, we define expansion rates in stochastic flows as follows: \begin{definition}[\textbf{\textit{$\pmb{\varphi}$-divergence rate}}; $\pmb{\varphi} $-{\bf DR}] \rm Let $(\mu_t)_{t\in \Ic}$, $\Ic = [t_0,\,T)$, be a measurable family of probability measures in $\PP(\Xt)$ generated by $\big(\mathcal{P}_{t_0,t}^{*}\big)_{t\in \Ic}$ so that $\mu_t = \mathcal{P}_{t_0,t}^*\mu_{t_0}$.
+The {\it divergence rate} between $\mu_t$ and $\mu_{t_0}$ for $t\in \Ic$ is given by

 \end{definition}